 - Swelling – occurs commonly at the treatment area from Kybella injection

 - Bruising – localized bruising can occur at the injection site.
-Dr. Green recommends patients to avoid any blood thinners, including aspirin, ibuprofen, fish oil, or vitamin E, or supplements for one week before their Kybella treatment.
+Dr. Green recommends patients avoid any blood thinners, including aspirin, ibuprofen, fish oil, vitamin E, or supplements, for one week before their Kybella treatment.

 - Pain at the localized site of injection

-- Burning or redness at the treatment area
+- Burning or redness in the treatment area

-- Nodule or hard skin at the treatment area
+- Nodule or hard skin in the treatment area

 - Numbness at the site of injection

-Rarer side effects which have been described are:
+Rarer side effects that have been described are:

 - Throat or mouth pain

-- Hair loss in men at the treatment area
+- Hair loss in men in the treatment area

 - Skin tissue damage (necrosis)